 Perhaps, then, the split between Odr and Odin and between Freya and Frigg occurred as part of the larger split between the Vanir and the Aesir.
 This division would have still been young enough at the time of Christianization to be more of a change of name than of substance, given how difficult to differentiate the characters of the deities in question remained.

-That suggestion, in turn, begs the question of why the gods were being cut into two groups just prior to the 11th century.
-That, however, is a topic for another article.
+That suggestion, in turn, begs the question of why the gods were being cut into two groups just prior to the eleventh century.
+Unfortunately, however, no one knows the answer to that question.

 Looking for more great information on Norse mythology and religion?
 While this site provides the ultimate online introduction to the topic, my book The Viking Spirit provides the ultimate introduction to Norse mythology and religion period.
 I’ve also written a popular list of The 10 Best Norse Mythology Books, which you’ll probably find helpful in your pursuit.